Álvaro de Zúñiga y Pérez de Guzmán: Affiliation

-He was the son of Pedro de Zúñiga y Manrique de Lara, 2nd Count of Bañares and 1st Count of Ayamonte, and Teresa de Guzmán (daughter of Juan Alonso Pérez de Guzmán y Suárez de Figueroa, 3rd Count of Niebla, 1st Duke of Medina Sidonia and Elvira de Guzmán).
+Álvaro de Zúñiga y Pérez de Guzmán was the son of Pedro de Zúñiga y Manrique de Lara, 2nd Count of Bañares and 1st Count of Ayamonte, and Teresa de Guzmán (daughter of Juan Alonso Pérez de Guzmán y Suárez de Figueroa, 3rd Count of Niebla, 1st Duke of Medina Sidonia and Elvira de Guzmán).

 In 1489 he married María de Zúñiga y Pimentel, half-sister of his father and daughter of Álvaro de Zúñiga y Guzmán and his second wife Leonor de Pimentel y Zúñiga.
 Pope Innocent VIII granted him the necessary authorization for consanguineous marriage in 1487.

 He had no children with his legitimate wife, so the first male line of the dukes of Béjar and Plasencia was interrupted, titles that were to be inherited by his niece Teresa de Zúñiga y Manrique de Castro, daughter of his brother Francisco, 1st Marquis of Ayamonte and his wife Leonor Manrique de Castro.

-Álvaro II de Zúñiga had two children with Catalina de Orantes, Pedro and Isabel, whom he legitimized.
+Zúñiga had two children with Catalina de Orantes, Pedro and Isabel, whom he legitimized.
 Pedro was granted the lordship of Aldehuela and Isabel married Gonzalo de Guzmán y Quiñones, lord of Torla.

 Justicia mayor and alguacil mayor of Castile

-The Catholic Monarchs granted Álvaro one of the three alcaidarias-mor of Seville on December 21, 1486, and on the following December 31, they confirmed his position of justicia mayor and alguacil mayor of Castile, previously held by his father, grandfather, great-grandfather, and great-great-grandfather.
+The Catholic Monarchs granted Zúñiga one of the three alcaidarias-mor of Seville on December 21, 1486, and on the following December 31, they confirmed his position of justicia mayor and alguacil mayor of Castile, previously held by his father, grandfather, great-grandfather, and great-great-grandfather.